Grade 6 Grammar

 • Adverbial Clauses

-Practice Tip: Your child can develop their writing craft by using nightzookeeper.com to post new articles and stories on a weekly basis.
-This will provide them with a space where they can write about whatever interests they have whilst at the same time, practising their basic writing skills that they have learned to date.
+Your child can develop their writing skills by using Night Zookeeper to post new articles and stories on a weekly basis.
+This is a safe online space where they can write about whatever interests they have whilst at the same time, practicing the skills they've been building since first grade!

 How Night Zookeeper can help